 Minor in Computational Methods

 This minor is designed to enable students majoring in any discipline to learn computational methods and applications in their major area of study.
 The requirements for a minor in computational methods are (Haverford equivalents are not listed, please see above): CMSC 110/113 or BIOL 115, CMSC 206 anc CMSC 231; one of CMSC 245, 246, 330, 340 or 345; any two additional computational courses depending on a student's major and interests (there are many such courses to choose from in various departments).
+All requirements must be completed with merit grades.

 Students can declare a minor at the end of their sophomore year or soon after.
 Students should prepare a course plan and have it approved by at least two faculty advisers.
 Students minoring in computational methods are encouraged to propose senior projects/theses that involve the application of computational modeling in their major field of study.